mkcfdc/UsenetStreamer/docs/manage_cli.md

 Using a direct API call to the index reduces application overhead by removing the dependency on NzbHydra or Prowlarr.
 The one downside to this is we lose some telemetry, but the performance increase is awesome!

+### Adding to presets:

+If you would like to add more presets, please make a pull request against the [indexer_presets.json](/indexer_presets.json) file.
+Be sure to follow the json format.
+Together we can make a really awesome list!